menu

 Construction and building blocks:

-• Children may also build the monster which hides under their bed with construction games such as K'nex.
+- Children may also build the monster that hides under their bed with construction games such as K'nex.

 Arts & crafts:

-• Children create the monster which haunts their bad dreams!
+- Children create the monster that haunts their bad dreams!
 This craft can be 2 or 3-dimensional, depending on the ages of the children.

 Drawing: